johanmic/daisyui-theme-extractor/readme.md

 ## Troubleshooting

-### TypeScript Compilation Errors
+### Installation Issues

-If you encounter TypeScript errors:
+If you encounter installation issues:

-1. Ensure all dependencies are installed: `npm install`
+1. Ensure you're using Node.js 18+: `node --version`
-2. Clean and rebuild: `npm run clean && npm run build`
+2. Clear your package manager cache and try again
-3. Check your Node.js version: `node --version` (should be 18+)
+3. Check that your project has `"type": "module"` in package.json

 ### Module Import Errors